 At the top of the report is the report ID number and title.
 You can change the report title to your internal naming conventions.
 The color behind the report number represents the state the report is in.
 These are the different colors and the report states they represent:

 |Light Blue||Needs more info|

 |Dark Blue||Pending Program Review (currently in beta)|

-You’ll be able to view these metadata fields underneath the title of your report:
+You’ll be able to view these metadata fields in the right sidebar:

 |State||The state the report is in.|